Best Meditation Timer Tools for Focus & Calm (2025)

 Bonus: Their guided meditations pair well with the 5-Day Meditation Reset if you’re trying to build a habit that feels doable instead of like another task on your list.

 Why I love it: If you're looking for something that’s part meditation tool, part desk sculpture—this is it.
 The chime is soft and grounding, and the timer display is subtle enough to keep the vibe calm.
-It’s not marketed specifically as a meditation timer, but don’t let that stop you—it fits the need beautifully.
+It’s not marketed specifically as a timer for meditation, but don’t let that stop you—it fits the need beautifully.

 It’s on the pricier side, but for someone who meditates regularly (or wants a designated object to build a ritual around), it’s a worthy splurge.
 Plus, there’s something satisfying about having a tool that feels intentional—not just a random kitchen timer or phone alarm pretending to be peaceful.